USS Whiteside: Post-war

 On 23 November, she departed Oahu and set a course for the Marshalls.
 She arrived at Majuro on 30 November, visited Kwajalein during the first week in December, and Eniwetok in mid-month, before beginning a voyage that took her via Guam and Japan to China.
-She arrived in Yokosuka, Japan, on 16 January 1947 and, for the next six weeks, made port visits to Sasebo, Tsingtao and Shanghai.
-On 5 March, she departed Tsingtao and shaped a course — via Okinawa and Oahu — for the California coast.
+She arrived in Yokosuka, Japan, on 16 January 1947 and, for the next six weeks, made port visits to Sasebo, Qingdao and Shanghai.
+On 5 March, she departed Qingdao and shaped a course — via Okinawa and Oahu — for the California coast.
 She arrived at San Francisco on 28 April and remained there until 15 June when she headed back to the Far East.
-Whiteside reached Tsingtao on 3 July and stayed there until 27 July when she sailed for Shanghai.
+Whiteside reached Qingdao on 3 July and stayed there until 27 July when she sailed for Shanghai.
 From there, she moved on to Sasebo and thence to Yokosuka where she lay in port from 10 August to 3 September.
 The ship visited Okinawa during the second week in September and then spent the rest of the month at Guam in the Marianas.
-She returned to Tsingtao on 7 October but departed again five days later headed — via Yokosuka — back to the west coast.
+She returned to Qingdao on 7 October but departed again five days later headed — via Yokosuka — back to the west coast.

 Whiteside arrived in San Francisco on 29 October to begin a seven-month tour of duty plying the waters along the west coast of North America.
 She visited ports ranging south to San Diego and north to Adak and Kodiak in Alaska, though for the most part she remained in Californian waters.
 On 10 June 1948, she departed San Francisco to return to the western Pacific.
-She stopped at Pearl Harbor in mid-June and then continued on to Tsingtao where she arrived on 7 July.
+She stopped at Pearl Harbor in mid-June and then continued on to Qingdao where she arrived on 7 July.
 She visited Shanghai, Sasebo, and Yokosuka in July and August.
 Early in September, she stopped at Subic Bay in the Philippines before continuing on to the Marianas where she made port calls at Guam and Saipan.
 From Saipan, she set a course for Pearl Harbor on 21 September.
 Following a seven-day stop at Oahu, the attack cargo ship continued her voyage east on 7 October and arrived in Oakland, California, on the 12th.
 She remained there until 26 November when she got underway to return to the Far East.
-The ship made Yokosuka late in December and visited Kogo Saki, Sasebo, and Tsingtao before beginning the return voyage late in January 1949.
+The ship made Yokosuka late in December and visited Kogo Saki, Sasebo, and Qingdao before beginning the return voyage late in January 1949.